wil3/gymfc/README.md

 "python3 /gymfc/tests/test_step_sim.py --gymfc-config /gymfc/gymfc.ini --verbose /gymfc/demo/models/solo/model.sdf  1 1 1 1"
 ```

-Replace _hostip_ by the external ip of your system to allow gymfc to connect to your XQuartz server and _path-to-gymfc-digitaltwin-solo_ to where you cloned this repo.
+Replace _<hostip>_ by the external ip of your system to allow gymfc to connect to your XQuartz server and _<path-to-gymfc-digitaltwin-solo>_ to where you cloned the Solo repo.
 Take special note that the test_step_sim.py parameters are using the containers
 path, not the host's path.